Pekko Configuration (Version 5.4+)#

 Ensure to apply the same principle for configuring other nodes, and remember to restart all services afterward.

-From version 5.4 onwards, the secret.conf
+Starting with version 5.4, the secret.conf